arendjr/laces.js/README.md

     <td><b>disabled</b></td>
     <td>property reference</td>
     <td>The disabled attribute will be set when the property's value evaluates
-        to true, and unset otherwise.</td>
+        to true, and unset otherwise.
+Prefix the property reference with a ! to reverse the evaluation.</td>
 </tr>
 <tr>
     <td><b>radio</b></td>